liamchalcroft/hypernets/readme.md

 inference.

 `--verify_dataset_integrity` should be run at least for the first time the command is run on a given dataset.
-This will execute some checks on the dataset to ensure that it is compatible with nnU-Net.
+This will execute some checks on the dataset to ensure that it is compatible with hypunet.
 If this check has passed once, it can be omitted in future runs.
 If you adhere to the dataset conversion guide (see above) then this should pass without issues :-)

 Note that `hypunet_plan_and_preprocess` accepts several additional input arguments.
 Running `-h` will list all of them